MATHS CURRICULUM TALENT AWARD DECEMBER 2020

-Mrs Bugler is our subject leader for Maths here at Lane End.
+Mrs Bugler is our subject champion for Maths here at Lane End, and is part of the 'The Science and Technology' Curriculum Team.
 She has a clear vision, and high ambition, for this area of the curriculum in our primary school - and wants the children to become confident and resilient mathematicians who are able to tackle a range of problems and challenges in lots of different contexts.
 Mrs Bugler wants the children at Lane End to be excited by maths and engaged in their mathematical learning.

 She has thought carefully about the design of the Lane End Mathematics curriculum, and worked hard to organise it in the best way for pupils here at Lane End.
 Maths Hub overviews has been used to help structure the teaching of the National Curriculum objectives, utilising its progressive approach.
 Our curriculum is then further broken down into smaller, manageable steps with the aim that the children continually build and fully secure their understanding of mathematical concepts.